 African swine fever (ASF)

-The city of Wiesbaden has taken measures to prevent the spread of African Swine Fever (ASF) in Hesse.
+With the outbreak of African swine fever (ASF) in June 2024, the city of Wiesbaden took measures to prevent the spread of ASF in Hesse.
 On this page you will find answers to the most frequently asked questions.

 What is African swine fever (ASF)?